All Episodes

 And can I add that I think that a lot of people who have been in charge of influencing the policies on this, I think they're completely irrational.

-They're just not thinking about things like the number of cycle charge limits of lithium ion or the fire hazard associated with them or the cost and the difficulty of mining lithium, et cetera.
+They're just not thinking about things like the number of cycle charge limits of lithium-ion or the fire hazard associated with them or the cost and the difficulty of mining lithium, et cetera.

 It seems like we've been living in a delusional fairy tale where a lot of people, the green energy people, thought we can wave a magic wand and make kilowatt hours magically appear.

-Yeah, I think the concept of free energy is what, you know, was sold free renewable carbon free energy and so that that whole fear paradigm around the climate and everything else was used to sell it and to promote it worldwide and they've been very successful in doing that.
+And so that whole fear paradigm around the climate and everything else was used to sell it and to promote it worldwide.

 They have.

-I mean, Western Europe is suffering an economic collapse or well, at least an emergency reduction, you know, a concerning reduction in their economic output and their industrial output because of these policies.
+I mean, Western Europe is suffering an economic collapse or, well, at least An emergency reduction, you know, a concerning reduction in their economic output and their industrial output because of these policies.

-So yes, absolutely.
+So, yes, absolutely.

-Particularly Germany.
+Particularly, Germany.

-So but your group, Secure the Grid Coalition, from the name, I assume your group is focused on having power be reliable and abundant.
+So, but your group, Secure the Grid Coalition, from the name, I assume your group is focused on having power be reliable and abundant?

 Yes, but we're focused more on the threats that come to the grid other than the base power.

-So the base power just makes it unreliable and moving to the renewables is forcing you to try to find technologies that.
+And moving to the renewables is forcing you to try to find technologies that are really dependent on China.

-So it's a huge amount that's coming from China.
+So, it's a huge amount that's coming from China.

-So that's very concerning, but I want to ask you a clarifying question.
+So, that's very concerning, but I want to ask you a clarifying question.

-Yeah, the transformers, they have substation controllers and they control and monitor things.
+Yeah, the transformers have substation controllers and they control and they monitor things.

-So transformers have to have switching capability.
+So, transformers have to have switching capability.

-There's not a number of different sensors that are inside the transformer.
+They monitor the temperature to make sure there's not thermal runaway, there's not a number of different sensors that are inside the transformer.

 It's called operational technology, but they're programmable logic devices that monitor the conditions of the transformer.

-But are they connected to the internet?
+But are they connected to the Internet through the control systems?

 They're called SCADA systems.